pcostesi/paw-2016a-2/README.md

 ## Developer Tools

+### Database

+In order to have a development database, please download Docker, then download a copy of the data in prod and then run the postgres container.
+Please check the source of the deploy.sh script for detailed instructions (i.e.: the actual code).

+Just in case you can't read:

+1. deploy.sh docker
+2. deploy.sh dump
+2. deploy.sh load

 ### Javascript / Typescript Toolchain

 You will need to install the latest current version of node js for your